Internet Accuracy ProjectInternet Accuracy Project

 Biographical fast facts

-Full or original name at birth: Betty Jean Sanders
+Full, original or maiden name at birth: Betty Jean Sanders

 Date and place of birth: May 28, 1936, Detroit, Michigan, U.S.A.